Michael12358/michael.github.io/index.md

 ### Volunteering
 - Active Mountain Rescue Paramedic (Bergwacht Bayern)
-- Active Dog Handler for Avalanche SAR
+- Active Dog Handler for Avalanche SAR (Bergwacht Bayern)
 - Active Mountain Guide (DOS B-License)

 ### Passions
-Technology, R&D, Creating, Learning, Improve the status quo Nature, the mountains, climbing, backcountry skiing, mountain-biking
+Technology, R&D, Creating, Learning, Improving the status quo Nature, the mountains, climbing, backcountry skiing, mountain-biking, the sea

 ### Lessons learned
+#### Into the great wide open

->When you start a business, you need a bucket full of money
+>"When you start a business, you need a bucket full of money"
 >(Manfred von Schierach, my former boss at Hydranautics, first employment after graduation)

-He said that to me when I presented my resignation.
-He was totally right, most likely believed that I could not raise the funds to start my first company.
-Shortly after we managed to raise our first €3.5M to get inge AG started.
-Our technology was so early in the market that we needed to spend €20M to reach €10M in revenue and build up production.
+He said that to me when I presented my resignation to him to leave from corporate into self-employment.
+He was totally right, we found!
+Nonetheless we managed to get a great group of people together and shortly after we managed to raise our first €3.5M to get inge AG started, despite the burst of the internet-bubble back in late 2000.
+Our technology was so revolutionary in the market that we needed to spend €20M to reach €10M in revenue and build up production.
 Nonetheless the company sold at 7x revenue later on and is still technology leader.

-In my entrepreneurial life I have lived through three major market crisis, including Covid just recently.
+All over I have lived through three major market crisis in my entrepreneurial life, including Covid just recently.
 We have fought through all of them, always as a team.
+It was always tough, but looking back during those times I learned a lot about the people I dealt with and still do today.

+#### Some of my key take aways
-- Helping others is the most giving experience
+- Helping others to me is the most rewarding experience
 - Family is your last resort when things get rough
 - Moving forward is all a matter of perserverance and persistance
+- One needs friends, in private, but also in business
+- In business or sports, one never races others, but only oneself
-- Knowledge matters
+- Knowledge matters (that's why I keep continuously learning)
 - People matter

+### Favourite books
+- "From mice and men"
+- "Undaunted courage"
+- "Cannery Row"
+- "Die unendliche Geschichte"
+- "Momo"
+- "Where the wild things are"
+- "Gruffalo"
+- "Stiller"
+- "Homo Faber"

 ### Links
 [eToro social investing](https://www.etoro.com/people/michha)